Roy Chubby Brown: Film

-In 1993, Brown released U.F.O., a science fiction film starring himself, Roger Lloyd-Pack and Sara Stockbridge.
-It was reviewed poorly, with Empire calling the film "a stand-up show, allowing the comedian to tell his sexist jokes to a race of aliens who charge him for being a misogynist" and rating it 1/5.
+In 1993, Brown released U.F.O., a science fiction film in which he featured along with Roger Lloyd-Pack and Sara Stockbridge.
+It was reviewed poorly, with Empire magazine calling the film "a stand-up show, allowing the comedian to tell his sexist jokes to a race of aliens who charge him for being a misogynist" and rating it 1/5.

-In 2012, Brown voiced a talking lamppost in Robin Sheppard's film adaptation of Richard Milward's novel Apples.
+In 2012, Brown voiced a talking lamp post in Robin Sheppard's film adaptation of Richard Milward's novel Apples.
 He also played the Victorian Photographer in the feature film Unconditional (titled Unconditional Love in the USA) directed by Bryn Higgins.

-He eventually began to perform at larger venues, with his breakthrough coming in 1990, as Universal Pictures signed him to a home video contract, where he would release concerts annually every Christmas, eventually going on to sell 250,000 copies.

-His most recent UK release was in 2019, and he continues to perform concerts in the United Kingdom, and occasionally overseas at British tourist destinations.

-TV

-Vasey appeared in the second series of The League of Gentlemen as the town's mayor.
-The fictional town where the characters were based had been named Royston Vasey from the start.
+Television

-Brown's live shows are rarely seen on television; however, a programme about Brown called Roy Chubby Brown: Britain's Rudest Comedian was broadcast on Channel 4 in May 2007.
+Due to the controversial nature of his act, Brown's shows are rarely seen on television, however, a programme called Roy Chubby Brown: Britain's Rudest Comedian was broadcast on Channel 4 in May 2007.

+Brown appeared in Series 2 of The League of Gentlemen as Larry Vaughn, mayor of the fictional town of Royston Vasey.
+The town's name comes from Brown's birth name.
+Vaughn's name, conversely, comes from the name of the mayor of the town in the American horror film Jaws.